Forget the glass slippers, ballet princesses wear pointe shoes

 Even Moira Shearer’s flame-coloured hair matched the titular footwear and, despite her rich and varied career as both a dancer and leading lady, she is primarily known for playing ‘Vicky’.
 Accordingly, the iconic red shoes she wore in the film have taken on a cult status and their appearance at auction is hotly anticipated.

 Margot quickly rose through the ranks of the Company.
-She danced all the major classical roles – her radiant portrayal of Aurora in Tchaikovsky’s The Sleeping Beauty was particularly admired – and was choreographer Sir Frederick Ashton’s muse.
+She danced all the major classical roles (her radiant portrayal of Aurora in Tchaikovsky’s The Sleeping Beauty was particularly admired) and was choreographer Sir Frederick Ashton’s muse.
 Towards the end of her career, Margot Fonteyn found renewed fame through her partnership with Soviet-born dancer Rudolf Nureyev.
 Together these charismatic artists captured the hearts of audiences worldwide, winning public adoration and critical acclaim.
 They first took to the stage as dance partners in Giselle on 21st February 1962.
-She was 42 and he was 24.
-The performance was a triumph and their magical partnership – perhaps the most famous in the history of ballet – continued until Fonteyn’s retirement in 1979.
+She was forty-two years old and he was twenty-four.
+The performance was a triumph and their magical partnership (perhaps the most famous in the history of ballet) continued until Fonteyn’s retirement in 1979.

-The pointe shoes which once adorned the feet of Mary Honer are not from Les Patineurs as they are a delicious ballet pink colour.
+The pointe shoes which once adorned the feet of Mary Honer and are now up for auction are not from Les Patineurs as they are a delicious ballet pink colour.
 They could have been worn in class or rehearsal and are just one of the innumerable pairs that Mary Honer will have gone through during her dancing life.
 These particular shoes are dedicated, signed, and dated 1952.